 You’re Going Through a Midlife Crisis

 Many people often presume you’re only choosing to divorce in your 50s because you’re experiencing a midlife crisis and that you’ll later regret your decision, but this isn’t always the case, and people are too quick to judge.
 Your divorce could be for many reasons and have no correlation to a ‘midlife crisis’.

-Many experts, in fact, consider individuals claiming to experience a .
+Many experts, in fact, consider individuals claiming to experience a midlife crisis as a myth.
 So take no notice of anyone who says you’ve divorced due to having a midlife crisis.
 Think of it this way, instead of going through a midlife crisis, you’re actually entering your new life chapter.